open-edge-insights/ts-telegraf/README.md

 has to be in Telegraf.conf file.
 The more information of the telegraf json parser plugin can be be found at https://github.com/influxdata/telegraf/tree/master/plugins/parsers/json.*
 In case if there are multiple telegraf instances, then the location of the Telegraf configuration files would be different.
 For more details please refer the section [Optional: Adding multiple telegraf instance](#Optional: Adding multiple telegraf instance)

-## Advanced: Multiple plugin sections of EIS message bus input plugin
+## Advanced: Multiple plugin sections of EII message bus input plugin
-Like any other Telegraf plugin user can keep multiple configuration sections of the EIS message bus input plugin in the **[config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)** file.
+Like any other Telegraf plugin user can keep multiple configuration sections of the EII message bus input plugin in the **[config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)** file.

 Let's have an example for the same.
-Let's assume there are two EIS apps, one with the AppName "EIS_APP1" and another with the AppName "EIS_APP2", which are publishing the data to eis message bus.
+Let's assume there are two EII apps, one with the AppName "EII_APP1" and another with the AppName "EII_APP2", which are publishing the data to eii message bus.
 *The Telegraf's ETCD configuration for the same is*
 ```json
 {